This weekly program is full of fun for kids ages 3-5. Please see our FAQ about it below.

 What exactly do you do in Story Hour?

-We sing songs, read stories, maybe watch a short cartoon, and do a craft.
-We might even have puppets, flannel graphs, games or snacks depending on the book for the day and how much time we have.
+We sing songs, read stories, and do a craft.
+We might even have puppets, flannel graphs, games or snacks depending on the book for the day.

 Do I need to stay with my child during Story Hour?

 Parents and caregivers are welcome to stay during Story Hour.
-You may also check out books or read.
-Sandy does asked that parents or caregivers remain at the library while your child is in Story Hour.
+Tonya does ask that parents or caregivers remain at the library while your child is in Story Hour.

 How long does Story Hour last?

-The entire Story Hour year runs from September through the end of April.
+Story Hour runs year round.
 Sessions are every Friday and begin at 10:30 a.m. and last 45 minutes to an hour.

 Is Story Hour ever canceled?

-Yes, there are times that Sandy is out of town for a conference, but she tries to include that on the calendar so you will have plenty of notice.
-During the winter months, Story Hour is canceled if Pendleton County Schools are canceled due to bad weather.
-If you are ever in doubt, please call the library: 859.654.8535.
+Yes, there are times that Tonya is out of town for a conference, but she tries to include that on the calendar so you will have plenty of notice.
+During the winter months, Story Hour is cancelled if Pendleton County Schools are cancelled due to bad weather.
+If you are ever in doubt, please call the library at 859-654-8535.

 What about Story Hour parties?

 We have four parties during the year: Halloween, Christmas, Valentine’s Day, and Easter.
-(For party dates, there will be only one session time instead of the normal two.)
 The library provides plates, cups, napkins, drinks, and some snacks for these parties.
 Additional donations of snacks or treats for the kids are always welcome.
+Please remember the snacks need to be store bought.